nanvel/blog/2017/11/trading.md

 ### Bots impact

+Bot classification:

+- helper bots (human makes decisions, bot manages orders, risks, provides signals)
+- fully automated (bot makes decisions)

+> Bots are like startups: obviously some succeed; also obviously, most don't.
+>
+> Jacob Eliosoff

 There are bots in the market: arbitrage, mean reverse, etc.

-Some bots are designed to get profit from market inafficiency (not enough liquidity to process orders efficiently, for example).
+Some bots are designed to get profit from market inafficiency (not enough liquidity to process orders efficiently, not enough time for incoming liquidity to keep up).

+Algorithmic market making - a strategy that smooths out large orders on a single exchange (provides liquidity at worse price).

+Arbitrage (one exchange or cross exchange) is also just reduces inefficiencies (allign prices between markets).

 They are basically not impacting price much, they are waiting for other to move price, jump in and make profit.

 Also popular strategy is grid trading, it does not move price, only adds liquidity.

+> “The flashcrash bot is one of our best bots,” he said.
+> “A flashcrash is when prices on an exchange change very rapidly, and the bot exploits this by buying up cheap coins and selling when the price returns to normal levels.
+> This bot can do between 5 and 15 percent a day, on average.
+Exchanges love this bot, too: It makes their order books more liquid.”
+>
+> Stephan de Haas

 ## TA